SainsburyWellcomeCentre/aeon_mecha/docs/using_datajoint_via_jupyterhub.md

 ## Connecting to jupyterhub server:

-1) In a terminal, set up SSH local port forwarding to HPC-GW1 on a port that is not currently in use:
+1) In a terminal, set up SSH local port forwarding to a port that is not currently in use from HPC-GW1 port 22:
     ```
-    ssh -L 9999:hpc-gw1:2222 jbhagat@ssh.swc.ucl.ac.uk
+    ssh -L 9999:hpc-gw1:22 jbhagat@ssh.swc.ucl.ac.uk
     ```

-2) In a new terminal, SSH into the HPC via the forwarded port on localhost, activate the aeon environment, and open the jupyterhub server on the HPC via its IP on a specified port:
+2) In a new terminal, SSH into the HPC via the forwarded port on localhost, activate the aeon environment, disable the `nbclassic` jupyter server extension, and open the jupyterhub server on the HPC via its IP on a specified port:
     ```
     ssh -Y jbhagat@localhost -p 9999
     conda activate aeon
+    jupyter server extension disable nbclassic
     jupyter-lab --no-browser --ip 192.168.234.1 --port 2222
     ```